usnistgov/feasst/html/_sources/dev/README.rst.txt

 * submit the "testmerge" branch in the pull request.
 * You can keep your "user/feature" branch with more fine-grain commits for your own purposes or later testing if an issue is discovered.
 I often rename these "complete_feature_[commit]" after merging to develop where the commit is 6-10 of the first characters of the squash merge commit (for later record).

 Try to copy the style of existing commits in the main branch.
-This means reducing the number of commits in a pull request (e.g., consider a git merge), and to keep the commit descriptions in a similar style as existing commits.
-For example, the description should be a single sentence that is general and not redundant information from what you see when you click on the details of the commit.
-Basically, the commit description should be a single line and very succinct (e.g., the classes or plugins changed).
+This means reducing the number of commits in a pull request (e.g., consider a git merge), and describe commits in a similar style as existing commits.
+For example, the description should be a single sentence that is general and not redundant.
+The commit description should be concise (e.g., the classes or plugins changed or added).

 For lead developers to incorporate the pull request into feasst
 - git fetch usnistgov pull/ID/head:BRANCHNAME
 - git checkout BRANCHNAME
-- [make local changes.
+- [make local changes if required.
 Can "git commit --amend"]
 - If authorship is missing after a squash merge, use git commit --amend --author="My Nick my.adress@email.com"
 - git push usnistgov BRANCHNAME